 This class intends to engage design strategies that would allow for the further manipulation of the building enclosure by assuming a thicken poche, one that will add a solid sense to the building mass.
 As a way of moving away from thin, continuous surfaces, we will investigate techniques that deal with structure, mass, volume, material, color and animation.

-This class will be organized in two combined parts: tutorials and theory lectures.
+The Architectural Follies is organized in two combined parts: tutorials and theory lectures.
 By mixing the highly specific realm of software tutorials and the more expansive cultural framework, students will be asked to articulate their design processes in both manners, by achieving a high expertise in the tools and by understanding the role of those tools within the culture of architecture at large.

 In current times it is expected that contemporary architects have the highest degree of expertise in a large array of tools and technologies, there is no doubt that technology has revolutionized the way we design nowadays, but at the same time students must engage both technology and theory in a way that a coherent thinking goes through all design processes, instead of merely relaying on rule-based systems that only follow steps instead of ideas.